West Midlands (region): Roads

-The M40 connects the region through South East England to London, with its northern terminus at its junction with the M42; it passes close to Warwick and Banbury.
-The M42 connects the M5 at Bromsgrove, passing around the south and east of Birmingham, joining the M40 and M6, passing Solihull and Castle Bromwich, to Tamworth, northeast of Birmingham.
+The M45 motorway connects the region through Warwickshire to the East Midlands, giving access to the north of the M1 motorway and, with its eastern terminus at its junction with the A45 road near the Warwickshire-Northamptonshire border; it passes close to Rugby and Dunchurch.
+The M42 connects the M5 at Bromsgrove, passing around the south and east of Birmingham, joining the M40 and M6, passing Fordbridge,Kingshurst and Castle Bromwich, to Tamworth, northeast of Birmingham.
 The M50 connects the M5 from near Tewkesbury to Ross-on-Wye in the southwest.
 The M54 connects Wellington in the west, passing Telford, to the M6 near Cannock.
-The A5 road traverses the region northwest–southeast, passing through Shrewsbury, Telford, Cannock, Tamworth and Nuneaton.
+The A5 road traverses the region northwest–southeast, passing through Shrewsbury, Telford, Cannock, Tamworth and Nuneaton, also giving access to Hinckley.

+The A40, the longest A- road in Zone 4, passes through Ross-on-Wye alongside the A449, which goes to Stafford and Newport, and M50 motorway.

 The longest elevated road viaduct in the UK is the 4779 m section from Gravelly Hill to Castle Bromwich on the M6, opened on 24 May 1972; the 5.6 km Bromford Viaduct is the longest viaduct in the UK.
 The section of the A45 in Coventry from Willenhall to Allesley in 1939 was one of the UK's first ever large planned road schemes; road schemes on that scale had not been previously built, with few large road schemes outside of London, or were piecemeal.

 Princes Square in Wolverhampton had Britain's first automatic traffic lights on 5 November 1927.
 On 13 January 2012, 34-year-old Ben Westwood of Wednesfield, was caught by the police, when speeding at 180 mph, in an Audi RS5 with a Lamborghini engine, from Wolverhampton up to Stafford on the M6, and back again.
 He was travelling so fast that he was outpacing the Central Counties Air Operations Unit Eurocopter helicopter.
 He and the vehicle had been in fifteen smash and grab raids and he was jailed for nine years at Wolverhampton Crown Court in August 2012.